Varying-Vagrant-Vagrants/VVV/README.md

 VVV is ready to use as is.
 Download or clone VVV and then type `vagrant up` to automatically build a sandboxed Ubuntu server on your computer containing everything needed to contribute to WordPress core or develop a WordPress theme or plugin.

-Multiple projects can be developed at once in the same environment provided by VVV.
+Multiple projects can be developed at once in the same environment.

 * Use the `wordpress-develop` directory to participate in [WordPress core](http://core.trac.wordpress.org) development.
 * Use `wp-content/themes` in either the `wordpress-default` or `wordpress-trunk` directories to develop multiple themes.